Conflict of interest policy

 Branch 23 Investment-linked insurance

-NN Insurance Belgium receives this retrocession because the service offered to the Client does not end following the sale of a Branch 23 fund: throughout the entire life of a Branch 23 fund, NN Insurance Belgium continues to provide the Client with information on the product.
-These services could include:
+NN Insurance Belgium SA/NV receives this retrocession because the service offered to the client does not end after the sale of a Branch 23 fund: NN Insurance Belgium SA/NV continues to provide the client with product information for the entire life of a Branch 23 fund.
+These services can include:

-- Information and calculation on the net asset value or the progress thereof;
+- information on, and the calculation of, the net asset value and the progress thereof;

-- updating the sales sheets of the funds offered for sale;
+- updating the information of the funds offered for sale;

 - tracking information on corporate actions (dividend payments, mergers, etc.);